hemavenkat8642/Image-based_Product_Search_ReactJs_Application/README.md

 - User-friendly interface for image upload.
 - Integration with Google Cloud Vision API for image analysis.
 - Integration with Real-time product search API from RapidAPI to fetch product data.
-- Display of similar products based on image analysis.
+- Display of similar products based on image analysis, with clickable links to the product shopping page.
 - Responsive and modern UI/UX design.
 - Error handling for failed image uploads and API errors.